emillymar/SmartBin/README.md

 - **Disposal Detection**: As users dispose of items, the system detects the action and displays an educational or motivational meme to reinforce recycling behavior.
 - **Monitoring and Notifications**: When the bin reaches capacity, the system notifies the waste collection team via Telegram for timely emptying.
-- **Web Application**: Accessible from any device, the web app provides recycling tips, locations of collection centers, and interactive content on sustainability.

 ---